Young children can develop their gross motor skills through play and exploration.

 Skittles, also known as bowling pins, are fun to line up and knock over.
 Buy a set or make your own with some plastic bottles.

 Turn it into an art activity by painting the bottles in different colours.
-Fill them with a little sand or water so they stand but are easily knocked over.
+Fill them with a little sand or water so they stand up but can still be knocked over easily.

 Another simple but useful item is a set of cones.
 These can be used to mark out an area for a movement activity.

-Dribble the ball around the cones, place them as the start and finish of a race, or weave in and out of them while hopping with feet together.
+Dribble a ball around the cones, use them as start and finish markers for a race, or weave in and out of them while hopping with feet together.

 Bowling pins can also double up as cones or markers.